ben-marshall/microcoder/docs/architecture.md

 ## Program blocks

-- Each program block is implemented as a series of sequential states, each one with a single instruction function call.
-Progression to the next state in a block is un-conditional until the final instruction of the block.
+- Each program block is implemented as a series of sequential statements.
+  These statements are the expansion of all instructions within a basic block.
 - At the end of the block, the *next* block is computed based on the control flow statements at the end of the block.
 - Blocks with no explicit control flow statement simply carry on to the next block in the program sequence.